Nokia Lumia 630: Availability

 As of 29 May 2014, Nokia announced that the Lumia 630 will be available in the United Kingdom at £89.95 for the single SIM version only.
 The handset was launched by Carphone Warehouse on 22 May 2014, available for purchase on Pay as you go networks and Pay monthly in green, black, white, yellow and orange.

 Nokia also launched the Lumia 630 in the Philippines.
 It was announced in an event was held at the Bonifacio Global City, Taguig on 13 May 2014, and offered at an affordable price of ₱7,990.
 It will be available in different colours including bright orange, bright yellow, bright green, white and black.

 The Lumia 630 launched in November 2014 for the USA market exclusively for Cricket Wireless.
 It is available in green and blue and is priced at $100.

-The Lumia 630/635 appears to have been discontinued sometime prior to February 2016.

 Known issues

 The dual-SIM variant of the device has phone call audio loss issues.

-The Lumia 635 (AT&T GoPhone Variant) has hardware audio/mic/camera function failure issues after the Lumia Denim or Windows 10 Mobile over-the-air update.

 There is a significant area of dimming along the top of the screen.

 Some devices do not allow setting Google as default search.